 Sherwin Williams Passive in Real Spaces

 We’ve discussed all of the attributes of the gray paint color, Passive, but how does it look in real spaces?
 It’s super important to see colors in real spaces.
 How does it look in a kitchen?
 How does the color look in a space with a lot of windows?
+What about a Passive gray living room?
 That information is valuable!
 Let’s dive in and see what Passive looks like in real spaces!

 The image above showcases SW Passive at its best in my opinion.
 Paired with white trim the light gray paint color really pops.
 It’s soft and inviting but it’s not at all boring.
 It creates a cool, clean backdrop for the warm floors, furniture, and accents in this space.

 Here’s another example of SW 7064 paired with crisp white trim and warm accents.
 These elements create a trifecta with this paint color.
 The warm wood floors, accents, and artificial lighting all work together to bring warmth to this space that has cool-colored walls.
 The coolness isn’t overwhelming here even though there is not an abundance of natural light.

 Again, Sherwin Williams Passive works beautifully with white trim and warm flooring.
 The color looks stormier here than in the first two images – you can see the blue undertones coming through here but the gray still feels inviting and not cold at all.

 Another example of Passive feeling a bit stormier.
 The paint color on the farthest wall is SW Passive.
 The wood tones in this space are deeper which contributes to the overall cold feeling of this space.
 While the paint color feels cooler here and its blue undertones are more evident – the color is still really nice.